ytsaurus/ytsaurus/yt/docs/README.md

 1. Fork the [YTsaurus repository](https://github.com/ytsaurus/ytsaurus/tree/main), create your branch, and perform all your work within this branch.
 Afterwards, you will create a pull request from it.
 For additional information, visit the [Fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and [About branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)  sections in the official GitHub documentation.

 2. Prepare content.
-Check out the recommendations for content writing represented in the following sections:
+To keep YTsaurus documentation consistent follow the guidelines below:
     - [YFM Syntax Quick Reference](#yfm-syntax-quick-reference)
     - [Style Guide](#style-guide)
     - [Documentation Philosophy](#documentation-philosophy)